-4.1.1 Primary service area
+4.1.1 Primary Service Area

 Los Alamos County residents are the Library's primary service population.
-Historically and in keeping with the belief that education and information are essential to the health of the community, region, and state, the Library has also rendereds full services to those who work within the county but who resideelsewherereside within the state of New Mexico.-The Library welcomes visitors, subject to its obligations to its primary service area.
+Historically and in keeping with the belief that education and information are essential to the health of the community, region, and state, the Library also renders full services to those who reside within the state of New Mexico.
+The Library welcomes visitors, subject to its obligations to its primary service area.

-4.1.2 Interlibrary cooperation
+4.1.2 Youth Population